iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 types, respectively.
 We distinguish between incoming and outgoing bundles because one is concerned with verifying the veracity of an existing message being received, while the other one is concerned with constructing a new message intended to be sent, which includes setting a number of fields like the bundle hash.

+By analogy with IP fragmentation, a bundle corresponds to a packet, while transactions correspond to fragments.

 Useful links: